-As the Trump administration prepares to rewrite the Clean Power Plan, the single largest step the U.S. has taken to limit climate change, Environment America Research & Policy Center released a new report showing that governors of nine Northeast and Mid-Atlantic states could act on their own to double the benefits of reducing power plant pollution.
-The report, Doubling Down on Climate Progress, concludes that making the Regional Greenhouse Gas Initiative twice as strong would cut dangerous global warming pollution from power plants in half by 2030 and double our investment in clean energy – enough to weatherize more than 7 million homes, or almost every household in New York State.
+As the Trump administration prepares to rewrite the Clean Power Plan, the single largest step the U.S. has taken to limit climate change, Environment America Research & Policy Center released a new report showing that governors of nine Northeast and Mid-Atlantic states can act on their own to accelerate progress in cutting pollution.
+The report, Doubling Down on Climate Progress, concludes that making the Regional Greenhouse Gas Initiative twice as strong would cut dangerous global warming pollution from power plants in half by 2030 and generate $18.7 billion to invest in clean energy – enough to weatherize more than 7 million homes, or almost every household in New York State.

 “Right now, governors of the Northeast and Mid-Atlantic states are our best hope for action to protect the climate,” said Travis Madsen, State Climate Campaign Director for Environment America.
 “After yesterday’s reckless executive order attacking the Clean Power Plan, it’s even more clear that we can’t count on the federal government.
 So the Northeast and Mid-Atlantic states must step forward to lead the nation and even the world towards a clean energy future.
 We can all benefit from less pollution and more clean energy, so governors should act quickly.”